josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/🎶_dedication_absences_in_books.md

 # 🎶 Dedication Absences in Books
 **First created:** 2025-09-27 | **Last updated:** 2025-10-03
-*Observation log of dedications and acknowledgments as metadata signals*
+*Observation log of dedications and acknowledgments as metadata signals.*

 ---